 How to run any AIRR ML analysis in Galaxy

 To be able to run any possible YAML-based immuneML analysis in Galaxy, the tool Run immuneML with YAML specification should be used.
-It is typically recommended to use the analysis-specific Galaxy tools for creating datasets, simulating synthetic data, implanting synthetic immune signals or training ML models instead of this tool.
+It is typically recommended to use the analysis-specific Galaxy tools for creating datasets, simulating synthetic data, implanting synthetic immune signals or training and applying ML models instead of this tool.
 These other tools are able to export the relevant output files to Galaxy history elements.

 However, when you want to run the ExploratoryAnalysis instruction, or other analyses that do not have a corresponding Galaxy tool, this generic tool can be used.

 An example Galaxy history showing how to use this tool can be found here.

 This Galaxy tool takes as input an immuneML dataset from the Galaxy history, optional additional files, and a YAML specification file.
 To see the details on how to write the YAML specification, see How to specify an analysis with YAML.

 When writing an analysis specification for Galaxy, it can be assumed that all files selected under ‘Additional files’ are present in the current working directory.
 A path to an additional file thus consists only of the filename.